 - Check if you are eligible to apply to NTU as an International Degree Student at https://oia.ntu.edu.tw/en/apply-at-ntu

-- Application Requirements and Admission Quotas can be found at the following websites:
+- Application portal for the Second Round of 2023 September Entry Application System can be found at the following websites:

 - “Admission Guidelines for International Degree Students” answers most of your questions on application fee, diploma, recommendation letters, financial statement, etc. Please read it before asking admission questions.

-- General admission queries, such as online application system, application fees, academic transcripts, and so on, please read the Admission Guidelines first.
-If answers to your questions could not be found in the Guidelines, feel free to contact the Office of International Affairs at firstname.lastname@example.org.
+- For general admission queries, such as the online application system, application fees, academic transcripts, and so on, please read the Admission Guidelines first.
+If answers to your questions could not be found in the Guidelines, feel free to contact the Office of International Affairs at email@example.com.

-- For specific questions about the Department of Civil Engineering, please write to Ms. Huai-Yin (Whyin) CHEN at email@example.com.
+- For specific questions about the Department of Civil Engineering, undergraduate applicants, please contact Ms. Tzu-Yu (Nina) CHEN at firstname.lastname@example.org; graduate applicants, please contact Ms. Ya-Cih (Evey) LIU at email@example.com.

 - To get a broad view of the Department of Civil Engineering, please visit our English website at https://www.ce.ntu.edu.tw/en/

 - NTU takes international Ph.D. students in both Spring and Fall semesters; some Master’s programs are open for application in both Spring and Fall semesters; undergraduate students can only apply for the Fall semester intake.

 - Please keep in mind that scholarships are always merit-based, limited, and competitive.
 Being offered the admission does not guarantee that a scholarship would be granted from NTU as well.

 - NTUCE offers 2 undergraduate programs.
 Both of their study content and graduation requirements are the same.
 The only difference between them is the medium of instruction: one is in Chinese and the other in English.